 When you think of birds, you might imagine a feathered friend soaring in the sky or sitting in a tree.
-But there’s one kind of birdAn animal that has wings and is covered with feathers.
-Birds have a backbone, are warm-blooded, produce young from eggs, and walk on their two legs.
-Most can fly., the penguin, that doesn’t fly or make a nest in trees, but is still really cool!
+But there’s one kind of bird, the penguin, that doesn’t fly or make a nest in trees, but is still really cool!

-You have probably seen cold-weather penguins in movies and on TV, but did you know there penguins that like to live where it’s warm?
+You have probably seen cold-weather penguins in movies and on TV, but did you know there are penguins that like to live where it’s warm?
 There are—one kind are African penguins.
-Meet the two African penguin brothers that live at the San Diego Zoo in this month’s video!
+The San Diego Zoo's newest exhibit, Conrad Prebys Africa Rocks, is home to a colony of African penguins, and these black-and-white water birds are making the most of their new home.
+You can check them out on your next visit to the San Diego Zoo or watch them from our Penguin Cam!